aimat-lab/jobdir_queue_submit/README.md

 <a name="usage"></a>
 # Usage

 The basic idea of the interface is as follows: Create or load the main directory.
+Be careful and check where you place the main directory before generating a large number of jobst.

 ```python
 from mjdir.MultiJobDirectory import MultiJobDirectory